 In February of the second semester of their junior year, qualified political science majors will be eligible to apply to earn an M.A. in political science in conjunction with their B.A. degree.
 Interested students who meet the requirements may apply for one of a limited number of spaces by submitting a personal statement, Villanova transcript, resume, and three academic letters of recommendation to Abigail Minor.

-In the beginning of the second semester of their Junior Year (normally January), qualified PSC majors will be invited to apply to earn an MA in political science in conjunction with their BA degree.
-Interested students who meet the requirements (see box) may apply by submitting a personal statement and three academic letters of recommendation.
-The 5-Year BA/MA program allows undergraduate students to earn a Master's degree in half the time and half the price of a regular M.A. degree.
-Masters degrees are increasingly expected for many entry level positions in the public and non-profit sector as well as for acceptance in competitive Ph.D. program.
+The Combined B.A./M.A. program allows undergraduate students to earn a Master's degree in half the time and at half the price of a regular M.A. degree.
+Masters degrees are increasingly expected for many entry-level positions in the public and non-profit sector as well as for acceptance in competitive Ph.D. programs.

-Students who are accepted to the program will take three PSC graduate courses and any remaining upper level PSC undergraduate courses in their Senior Year.
-The three graduate courses will be applied to both the BA and the MA degrees.
-Students will also take their remaining seven graduate courses in their fifth year (for example: 1 course over the summer and three courses in the Fall Semester and Spring Semester).
+If you are accepted to the program you will take three political science graduate courses along with your remaining undergraduate courses in your senior year.
+The three graduate courses will be applied to both the B.A. and M.A. degrees.
+You will take your remaining seven graduate courses in your fifth year, typically by taking one course over the summer and three courses each during the fall and spring semesters.

 Continuing in the Program